-I have been in post since 2009 and am passionate about offering the children of Skelton a rich, broad and balanced curriculum - a curriculum which develops and secures subject knowledge, promotes core values and equips children with a range of life skills.
-I believe these combined will build the foundations for a successful education, helping every child to fulfil every aspect of their potential and enable them to meet the needs of their future.
+I have been in post since 2009 and during this current academic year have semi retired, reducing to 4 days a week, sharing the leadership role with Mr Newton.
+We are passionate about offering the children of Skelton a rich, broad and balanced curriculum - a curriculum which develops and secures subject knowledge, promotes core values and equips children with a range of life skills.
+We believe these combined will build the foundations for a successful education, helping every child to fulfil every aspect of their potential and enable them to meet the needs of their future.

-It is my priority, in position as Headteacher, to keep raising standards of progress and attainment for all of our pupils.
+It is our priority, in the position as Headteacher, to keep raising standards of progress and attainment for all of our pupils.
 We work hard in literacy and numeracy to ensure that every child enters the next phase of their education equipped with the academic skills they need in order to succeed.
 At Skelton, progress is paramount and is considered at every stage of teaching and learning.
 By involving the children in their learning, celebrating their achievements and identifying their next steps, we hope to promote both independence and lifelong learning.

-We also want them to learn and experience more than this through a varied curriculum and a range of extracurricular and after-school opportunities that complement our work in the classroom.
+We also want them to learn and experience more than this through a varied curriculum and a range of extra-curricular and after-school opportunities that complement our work in the classroom.
 We value each child as an individual and aim to provide the opportunities for pupils to excel in areas.

-Our school beliefs are reflected in the School Improvement priorities for 2021/23:
+Our school beliefs are reflected in the School Improvement priorities for 2024/25: